apache/directory-studio/README.md

     svn commit -m "Add release $VERSION"
     cd ../../..

-Note: This publishes the user guides directly to the production CMS!
+Note 1: This publishes the user guides directly to the production CMS!

-Also update the `content/extpaths.txt` and whitelist the new version.
+Note 2: In `content/extpaths.txt` the parent folder is already whitelisted.

 ### Call the vote